Home » The Best of Croatia Small Group Tour From Zagreb to Dubrovnik

 In between you will explore the wonderful waterfalls and lakes that make up the Plitvice Lakes National Park.

-Then there is the opportunity to visit the fabulous medieval town of Trogir (which, incidentally was crowned ‘best city-island in the world’ by none other than National Geographic magazine in 2015).
+Then you will visit the fabulous medieval town of Trogir (which, incidentally was crowned ‘best city-island in the world’ by none other than National Geographic magazine in 2015).

 Alternatively go and see the medieval arched bridge of Mostar and the city’s wonderful Koski Mehmed-Pasha Mosque Minaret.